-- Four to six weeks for less strenuous jobs e.g. office work - 12 weeks for strenuous jobs involving lifting or standing for long periods - Speak to your occupational health department if you have one for guidance on return to work - Consider a phased return to work if necessary - If you have concerns or need specific advice on returning to work then ask your doctor or Women and Men's Health Physiotherapist.
+- Four to six weeks for less strenuous jobs, e.g. office work - 12 weeks for strenuous jobs involving lifting or standing for long periods - Speak to your Occupational Health Department if you have one for guidance on return to work - Consider a phased return to work if necessary

+If you have concerns or need specific advice on returning to work then ask your doctor or Pelvic Health Physiotherapist.